-Every product in the collection has a master mould.
+Every Suit’d Suits product model has a master mould.
 This master mould, made of plaster, is a model in the equivalent form of the product to be.
 Out of this master mould are fabricated more negative models, the so-called production moulds, after which the product can be made in series.

 The next step is filling themwith liquid clay.
 A part of the clay attaches itself to the inside of the model.
 The rest will be poured out.
 When the clay is dry, the mould (which consist of several parts) can be opened.
 The product is taken out carefully.
 Subsequently the product is polished, that is to say, the unnecessary bits of clay are scraped off and lumps in the soft clay are removed with a sponge.
 After this the clay is baked for the first time.
 Clay that is baked once, is called ‘biscuit’.
 The definition of biscuit is dry and still porous pottery, ready for further treatment, towards glazing or hand painted decorations and their crafting techniques.

 Each hand painted decoration is made and applied seperately by artisans with many years of experience in the typically crafting technique.
 Depending on the Model type and kind of decoration, skilled workers decorate each product by hand.